MassimilianoBiancucci/OOP-project/README.md

 ## **Overview**
 This project aims to create a simple java application using the Springboot framework.
 This application runs a Tomcat server that provides a local RESTful API over HTTP protocol, for the analysis of the people engagement on Twitter, based on the responses on some tweets.

-This application use the Twitter API to retrieve the tweets informations, applying to them modular filters, enabling the client to request metrics only on specific tweets.
+This application use the Twitter API to retrieve the tweets informations, and applying to them modular filters, enabling the client to request engagement metrics only on specific tweets.

 # **Index**